-The Molesworth Gallery is one of Ireland's leading contemporary art galleries, representing some of the most accomplished and exciting artists working in the country today.
+The Molesworth Gallery is one of Ireland's leading contemporary art galleries, representing some of the most acclaimed artists exhibiting in the country today.
 We host eight solo and two curated group exhibitions annually at our gallery space in Dublin's city centre.
 Exhibitions are documented in gallery publications ranging from brochures to hardback books.
 We also collaborate with arts centres and museums to maximise public access to the work of our artists, as well as promoting them at international art fairs.

 The gallery covers the ground and first floors of a large Georgian house.
 A changing display of work by gallery artists may be viewed in our upstairs exhibition space.